elemental/elemental-web/source/main/contributing/index.rst

 led to the development of the sparse-direct solver, `Clique <http://github.com/poulson/Clique>`__, which is built on top of Elemental.
 Jack finished his PhD under
-`Lexing Ying <http://math.stanford.edu/~lexing>`__ at the end of 2012, moved to Stanford's math department as a postdoc for ten months, and is currently leading the project while serving as an Assistant Professor of Computational Science and Engineering at Georgia Tech.
+`Lexing Ying <http://math.stanford.edu/~lexing>`__ at the end of 2012 and moved to Stanford's math department as a postdoc for ten months.

-The project was originally hosted on `GitHub <http://github.com>`__ in 2009 (briefly under the poorly-chosen name `Glass`, which was meant to emphasize the simplicity of each operation's implementation), development soon switched to Mercurial with hosting on
+After serving as an Assistant Professor of Computational Science and Engineering at the Georgia Institute for Technology, he accepted a Simon's Math+X position in Stanford's `Math department <http://math.stanford.edu>`__ and `Institute for Computational and Mathematical Engineering (ICME).<https://icme.stanford.edu>`__.

-`Google Code <http://code.google.com/p/elemental>`__ for roughly four years, and in mid-2013 Elemental's home moved to the custom website `libelemental.org <http://libelemental.org>`__ with development switching back
+The source code which became Elemental was originally hosted on `GitHub <http://github.com>`__ in 2009 (briefly under the poorly-chosen name `Glass`, which was meant to emphasize the simplicity of each operation's implementation), development soon switched to Mercurial with hosting on `Google Code <http://code.google.com/p/elemental>`__ for roughly four years, and in mid-2013 Elemental's home moved to the custom website `libelemental.org <http://libelemental.org>`__ with development switching back